x-JKs/Lite/README.md

 # Lite

-Packet interception tool for Destiny 2.
+Packet interception tool.
 Single exe, no install, just run as admin and go.

 ## What it does